MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 Virtual network data gateways allow import or direct query semantic models to connect to data services within an Azure virtual network without the need of an on-premises data gateway.

-In Power BI, VNET data gateways require a Power BI Premium capacity license (A4 SKU or higher or any P SKU).
+In Power BI, VNET data gateways require a Power BI Premium capacity license (A4 SKU or higher or any F or P SKU).

 ## Manage Virtual network data gateways